 |Peggy's Cove Coastal|

-A trip to Halifax isn’t complete without a photo with or of Peggy’s Cove Lighthouse, one of the most photographed and visited sites in the country!
-There is arguably no site more iconic in Nova Scotia than Peggy’s Cove Lighthouse.
+A trip to Halifax isn’t complete without a visit to the famous Peggy’s Cove Lighthouse, one of the most photographed and visited sites in the country!
+There is arguably no Nova Scotian landmark more iconic than this world-famous lighthouse.

 |Daily Availability:||Sunday - Saturday|